Glued To My Crafts

 So if you are looking for a super easy story time craft to add to your collection – look no further because today’s wood craft stick mouse post is as simple as it gets!
 It’s inexpensive, super simple to recreate and really festive too!
 So grab those craft supplies and get to work my friends {don’t forget to read the book afterwards in celebration!}

 Happy crafting, my friends!
-Don’t forget to share pictures of your mouse puppet made out of popsicle sticks, on our Facebook page! #gluedtomycrafts
+Don’t forget to share pictures of your pretend play piece made out of popsicle sticks, with us!
+We can’t wait to see your mouse creations in action! #gluedtomycrafts

-RELATED CHRISTMAS CRAFT TUTORIALS: Handprint Christmas Tree Gnome and Popsicle Stick Christmas Carolers
+RELATED TUTORIALS: Christmas Tree Gnome and Christmas Carolers

 Popsicle Stick Mouse Craft For Kids